Balitang America

-Balitang America (Shorten to BA) was the flagship news program of TFC, produced by ABS-CBN International and ABS-CBN News and Current Affairs.
-The program, which was first hosted by Cara Subijano, had its debut as a weekly newscast covering the Filipino-American community on September 28, 2002.
-It was converted to a weeknight broadcast on May 7, 2007, and Gel Santos-Relos, an ABS-CBN News personality who had previously worked in the network's main office in the Philippines before moving to the US, took over as the host.
-Santos-Relos was succeeded as the newscast's anchor after she decided to retire by Ginger Conejero and TJ Manotoc.
-On July 16, 2021, the program came to an end, and TFC News Now North America took its place.
+Balitang America (Shorten to BA) is an American television news broadcasting show by TFC.
+Originally anchored by Cara Subijano, it aired from September 28, 2002 to July 16, 2021, and was replaced by TFC News Now North America.
+TJ Manotoc serve as the final anchor.

 Overview

 Balitang America was the first Filipino-American news program to ever be broadcast across all of North America; it was a 30-minute newscast with a national focus that aired via satellite on TFC and its local affiliate station in the San Francisco Bay Area, KTSF.
 The show was also shown on a slightly delayed basis on the ABS-CBN News Channel (ANC) in the Philippines.
-Similar to how ANC did it, the show incorporated English subtitles for the Tagalog soundbites in 2019.
+Similar to how ANC did it, the show incorporated English subtitles for the Filipino soundbites in 2019.